powsybl/powsybl-diagram-viewer/README.md

 # powsybl-diagram-viewer

 Typescript library to integrate a powsybl svg diagram in a javascript project.
 The library is built with the Parcel bundler.
+Node from v16.15.0 is required to build with Parcel.

+Use:
+'npm install'
-Use: 'npm run build'
+'npm run build'

 #### For developers